osmandapp/web/main/docs/user/troubleshooting/setup.md

 **1.** When you subscribed to OsmAnd Pro, you should register your email in OsmAnd server for identification for other platforms.

 [Register](../personal/osmand-cloud.md#backup-and-restore-for-osmand-pro) your account:
-*OsmAnd Menu → Settings → Backup & Restore → Create new account*
+*OsmAnd Menu → Settings → OsmAnd Cloud → Create new account*

 :::note
 Registration takes place on the platform on which the subscription was purchased.